sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

             AgentGroupChatSettings ExecutionSettings = new AgentGroupChatSettings
             {
                 SelectionStrategy =
-                    new KernelFunctionSelectionStrategy(GetStratergyFunction(ChatResponseFormatBuilder.ChatResponseStrategy.Continuation), kernel)
+                    new KernelFunctionSelectionStrategy(GetStrategyFunction(ChatResponseFormatBuilder.ChatResponseStrategy.Continuation), kernel)
                     {
                         Arguments = new KernelArguments(GetExecutionSettings(ChatResponseFormatBuilder.ChatResponseStrategy.Continuation)),
                         // Always start with the editor agent.
-                        //InitialAgent = CoordinatorAgent,//do not set else Coordinator initates after each stateless call.
+                        //InitialAgent = CoordinatorAgent,//do not set else Coordinator initiates after each stateless call.
                         // Save tokens by only including the final few responses HistoryReducer = historyReducer,
                         // The prompt variable name for the history argument.